inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

    :align: center

 At this point we must decide what kind of dataset we want to create.
-Remember that a data layer can only contain features of points, lines, or polygons - never a mix.
+Remember that a data layer can only contain features of points, lines or polygons - never a mix.
 When we create the layer, we must define what type of data it will contain.